bluebirds-blue-jay/collection/README.md

 ```

-**Note:** While we made sure to provide a way for you to override the instances created by the library, most implementations will not need such a complex setup.
+**Note:** While we made sure to provide a way for you to override the instances created by Bluejay, most implementations will not need such a complex setup.
 It is absolutely NOT necessary to override this method if you don't explicitly need to.

 ## API Documentation